HES-XPLAIN/hes-xplain.github.io/docs/documentation/installation-guide.md

     pip install dimlpfidex
     ```

-To validate all the above steps, try to call one of the algorithms from the `Dimlpfidex` package.
-To do so, import `Fidex` from `Dimlpfidex` and call the `FidexGloRules` function inside your python interpreter:
+To validate all the above steps, try to call one of the algorithms from the `dimlpfidex` package.
+To do so, import `Fidex` from `dimlpfidex` and call the `FidexGloRules` function inside your python interpreter:

 ```
 >>> from dimlpfidex import fidex